ESR-NZ/POx_POC_pipeline/README.md

 An installable environment and code for the Jetson Xaiver to analyse clinical bacterial isolates from nanopore sequencing data.
 This is a baseline minimum viable versions without the proposed results dashboard and other features.

 This analysis pipeline is designed to make read classificaion easy to run at a point-of-care setting.
 It will also produce some simple sequence data QC plots for each sample included in the run.
-The only expected input for the programe is a barcoded ONT sequence run output directory.
+The only expected input for the program is a barcoded ONT sequence run output directory.
 The program will search through the output directory to find each barcode and treat each one as a sample.
 Results will be printed to the screen and saved to a results directory too.

 ## Install